karenying/blog.karenying.com/content/posts/2020-06-24--im-a-gen-z-er-and-i-want-you-to-stop-using-emojis-2efa40fad3a3.md

 ### Slack

 Love love love emoji reactions on Slack.
-It allows for a wider range of “replies” to a message while saving space.
-For example, instead of replying “ok” to a message and notifying everyone in the channel, you can just 👍🏼 &nbsp; or 👌🏼 &nbsp; react.
+It allows for a wider range of "replies" to a message while saving space.
+For example, instead of replying "ok" to a message and notifying everyone in the channel, you can just 👍🏼&nbsp;or 👌🏼&nbsp;react.
 Emojis also make work interactions a little more personal and fun.

 ## Conclusion